HarshaKodavalla/CS354-Projects/README.md

 # CS354 Machine Organization and Programming
-My programming assignments from the Spring 2018 semester.
+Some of my programming assignments from the Spring 2018 semester.

 ## Course Description